-Among Games Workshop’s creations, there are few names as cursed and hated as Warhammer’s Slaanesh.
-Known as the chaos god of pleasure, excess, pain, hedonism, and everything too rude to mention in this guide, Slaanesh is the newest member of the ruinous powers and has already had a huge effect on the universe of Warhammer 40k (not to mention Age of Sigmar).
+Among Games Workshop’s creations, there are few names as praised and cursed as Warhammer’s Slaanesh.
+The Chaos god of pleasure, excess, pain, hedonism, and everything too rude to mention in this guide, Slaanesh is the youngest of the ruinous powers, yet has a huge influence within the universe of Warhammer 40k (not to mention Age of Sigmar).

-There are many tales of mortals becoming lost in their realm – the Palace of Slaanesh – but, with us as your guide, we’re confident you can make it back out again.
+Even so, there are many tales of mortals becoming lost in their realm, the Palace of Slaanesh.
+But with us as your guide, we’re confident you can make it back out again.
 So, let’s go on a little trip – just try not to have too much fun; it can be dangerous.

 Here’s all you need to know about Warhammer’s Slaanesh:

 - The origins of Slaanesh

 - The Contorted Epitome

 The origins of Slaanesh

 Unlike many chaos gods, we know the origins of Slaanesh precisely.
 To find the cause we must look to the Eldar and the waning days of their colossal empire.
 Unlike the sober, ascetic Aeldari of Warhammer 40k, the early Eldar were hedonists who had begun to test the very limits of mortal experience.
 Their colossal arrogance lives on in their Drukhari descendants, if not their power.

 Inevitably this turned cruel beyond all comprehension, with the Eldar inflicting atrocity upon atrocity on themselves and other races in their quest to push into new realms of excess.
 In a manner, they were successful, as the endless horror that was the Eldar Empire reached into the Warp and caused a new entity to be born: the chaos god Slaanesh.